 Records indicate it was 1963 before another President spared a turkey destined for the White House kitchen.
 While both President Lincoln and President John F. Kennedy showed mercy, neither officially pardoned their birds.
 President Ronald Reagan joked about a pardon, but the first official Presidential turkey pardon was issued by President George H.W.
 Bush in 1989.

 So, why do Presidents pardon turkeys?
 We’re not really sure.
 We know where pardoned turkeys go, though.

 For many years, like Super-Bowl-winning quarterbacks, they went to amusement parks in Florida and California.
 The turkeys helped lead Thanksgiving Day Parades.
 More recently, “…the spared turkeys are sent to an enclosure at Virginia Tech called ‘Gobbler’s Rest’… where they get to frolic with other free turkeys,” reported The Independent.

 Weekly Focus – Think About It

-Investment Advisory services offered through Guidance Investment Advisors, LLC, doing business as Guidance Wealth, LLC, a registered investment advisor registered with the Securities and Exchange Commission.
-Guidance Investment Advisors, LLC and Guidance Wealth, LLC are not affiliated with Mutual Securities, Inc.
+Investment Advisory services offered through Guidance Investment Advisors, LLC, doing business as Guidance Wealth, LLC, a registered investment adviser registered with the Securities and Exchange Commission.
+SEC Registration does not imply any level of skill or training.